MRLintern/Algorithms_and_Data_Structures/README.md

 ### Introduction

-This repo. contains all common Data Structures and Algorithms developed in C & C++.
+This repo contains all common Data Structures and Algorithms developed in C & C++.
-This is a work in progress.
-Python will probably get covered too.

 ### Whats covered